burakcetindev/refiled/README.md

 │   │   ├── screenshot_parser.py # Match screenshots with video files alphabetically and rename accordingly
 │   │   ├── search.py            # Fuzzy and reversed matching support across all operations
 │   │   ├── undo.py              # Global undo stack and rollback mechanism for all operations
+│   │   ├── low_caps.py          # Convert filenames to ALL CAPS or all lowercase (excluding file extensions)
 ```

 ---